vivrichards600/friendlytester.github.io/pages/java/junit/5_assertions.md

         //So here I'm expecting our calculation above to be 25.
         Assert.assertEquals(25, c);

-        //We cab also add a contextual message.
+        //We can also add a contextual message.
 JUnit will display this message upon failure
         //Creating good contextual messages can really speed up debugging Assert.assertEquals("contextual message on failure here", 23, c);
         //We can use assertEquals for strings, ints, objects